Skip to main content

 See Configure Credentials for more details.

-wget https://raw.githubusercontent.com/appvia/terranetes-controller/master/examples/configuration.yaml
+wget https://raw.githubusercontent.com/appvia/terranetes-controller/master/examples/revision.yaml

 # Create the namespace